-Our Stage 6 students undertook fundraising projects to subsidise their Year 12 formal which included organising a whole school fete.
+Our Stage 6 students undertook fundraising projects to subsidise their Year 12 formal.
 This required the development of teamwork, organisation, budgeting, money handling, advertising, and communication skills.
 They were successful in their endeavours, exceeded their financial goal and learned valuable strategies which will follow them into adult life.

-As mentioned within our Enrolment Policy (page 25), students are provided with and required to acknowledge their Rights and Responsibilities within the school.
+As mentioned within our Enrolment Policy, students are provided with and required to acknowledge their Rights and Responsibilities within the school.